frstycodes/dotfiles/README.md

 Create private configs using naming convention: `*.private.zsh`.
 This won't be tracked by Git.

-Note: If you find the theme not working as expected, try:
+Note: If you find the theme not working as expected, follow these steps:
 1. Remove the existing `.p10k.zsh` file:
     ```bash
     cd ~/dotfiles